 In fact, in India, the divorce rates of love marriages are much higher than those of arranged marriages.

+Scholars and learned people have been actively debating on account of whether arranged marriages are happy marriages, respectful and loving or they encourage the patriarchal mindset and violate women’s rights in particular.
+No doubt individuals in arranged marriages get emotional, social and financial support from their respective partners, but are they happy too.
+Well, they probably are.
 The below arranged marriage facts will probably change any untoward assumption you may have.
 Various societies, cultures, religions have embraced the concept of arranged marriages for the stability they offer.

 1. Compatibility on bigger things